 Specific areas that can be contentious, and which should be considered include:

 We would also consider the narrative around responses to questions from interested third parties, and the recommendations made to the Executive and other /stakeholders around any risks and the legitimacy of the claim.

-Wage Subsidy support was introduced rapidly in response to the Covid-19 Alert Levels 3 and 4.
-With no legislative framework underpinning the scheme it is important that employers understand the core principles to guide their decision making.
+Wage Subsidy support was introduced rapidly in response to the COVID-19 Alert Levels 3 and 4.
+With no legislative framework underpinning the original scheme, or subsequent extension, it is important that employers understand the core principles to guide their decision making.